 - Not the best with even steam production

-There you have what we think are the 5 best steam irons of sewing around right now.
-When it comes down to it, the option we would most highly recommend is the Rowenta DW5080 1700-Watt Micro Steam Iron.
+There you have what I think are the 5 best steam irons of sewing around right now.
+When it comes down to it, the option that I would most highly recommend is the Rowenta DW5080 1700-Watt Micro Steam Iron.

 It is more expensive, more than any other option here today, but there is no denying that it is a high-quality item.